xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 # Configure the GitLab chart with an external PgBouncer

-This document documentats how to install and configure [PgBouncer](https://www.pgbouncer.org) with GitLab Helm Chart and external [PostgreSQL](https://www.postgresql.org).
+This document outlines how to install and configure [PgBouncer](https://www.pgbouncer.org) with GitLab Helm Chart and external [PostgreSQL](https://www.postgresql.org).

 [PgBouncer](https://www.pgbouncer.org) is a [PostgreSQL](https://www.postgresql.org/) connection pooler.
 Any target application can be connected to pgbouncer as if it were a PostgreSQL server, and pgbouncer will create a connection to the actual server, or it will reuse one of its existing connections.